ibexa/documentation-developer/docs/administration/back_office/content_tab_switcher.md

+---
+description: Tabs switcher allows separating the default field types in the content type from the field types that enhance the content with new functionalities.
+---

 # Tab switcher in content edit page

 Tabs switcher allows separating the default field types in the content type from the field types that enhance the content with new functionalities.